 OA is associated with an initial increase in subchondral bone resorption and resultant thinning of the subchondral plate, followed by subchondral sclerosis and osteophyte formation.8 Changes in subchondral bone turnover precede changes in cartilage (see references in Kwan Tat et al9) and painrelated molecules have been detected in OA subchondral bone.
-10 Dynamic changes in bone turnover result from increased activity of osteoclasts and osteoblasts, and the osteoprotegerin (OPG)/receptor activator of NF-κΒ (RANK)/receptor activator of NF-κB ligand (RANKL) system is critical for this activity.
+10 Dynamic changes in bone turnover result from increased activity of osteoclasts and osteoblasts, and the osteoprotegerin (OPG)/receptor activator of NF-κB (RANK)/receptor activator of osteoblasts, and the osteoprotegerin (OPG)/receptor NF-κB ligand (RANKL) system is critical for this 3 activity.
 9 11 12 Osteoclast activation is associated with reduced extracellular pH, and release of proteases.
 In addition to increasing bone resorption, osteoclast products can activate and sensitise peripheral nerves and increase pain signalling.
-13 Furthermore, subchondral osteoclasts cut channels through the osteochondral junction (OCJ), and this loss of osteochondral integrity may expose subchondral nerves to algesic factors produced by the synowhich inhibit bone resorption, increase trabecular bone thickness and may attend vium and articular cartilage.
-14 Bisphosphonates, lesions and knee pain, 15 supporting the hypothesis that increased subchondral bone turnover may contribute to OA pain.
+13 Furthermore, subchondral osteoclasts cut channels through the osteochondral junction (OCJ), and this loss of osteochondral integrity may expose subchondral nerves to algesic factors produced by the synovium and articular cartilage.14 Bisphosphonates, which inhibit bone resorption, increase trabecular bone thickness, and may attenuate bone marrow lesions and knee pain, 15 supporting the hypothesis that increased subchondral bone turnover may contribute to OA pain.
 The beneficial effects of strontium ranelate on structural changes and pain in patients with OA, further support a contribution of patients with OA, further support a contribution of bone turnover to OA progression.16

 As in human OA, both surgical17 and the monosodium iodoacetate (MIA)^{18-20} models of OA in the rodent exhibit excessive osteoclast activity and bone remodelling.
 Chronic bisphosphonate treatment inhibits osteoclast number, bone resorption and structural changes^{17 20} in these models and a canine model21 of OA.
-Importantly, chronic preemptive treatment with zoledronate attenuated both the pathological features of OA and the development of pain behaviour.20 A recent clinical trial indicated reduced OA knee pain after treatment with strontium ranelate, an effect that may be mediated through reduced bone turnover.
-16 The analgesic effects of bisphosphonates or strontium in patients with OA, however, are relatively weak, 15 16 22 and more potent or specific inhibitors of subchondral bone turnover may have greater analgesic potential in OA.
+Importantly, chronic preemptive treatment with zoledronate attenuated both the pathological features of OA and the